 We all love our dogs, cats, and other pets.
 They are family members and they deserve the best treatment in case of any illness or accident.
 Pet insurance helps pet owners with the vet bills in case an unfortunate situation arises where the pet needs medical attention.

 Pet insurance covers diagnoses as well as treatments, in most cases.

-    Identity Theft Insurance can help cover some costs such a legal fees, lost wages, childcare costs, phone bills, credit reports etc. associated with the process of reclaiming your identity.
+Identity Theft Insurance can help cover some costs such as legal fees, lost wages, childcare costs, phone bills, credit reports, etc. associated with the process of reclaiming your identity.

 Business owners need to protect themselves and their businesses from unwanted incidents too.
 While getting insurance coverage on equipment and furniture belonging to the business seems obvious, business owners must also consider getting covered for liability.